-- a.
-Assets previously acquired or donated are eventually disposed of and retired from the Fixed Asset System. - b.
-Assets retired from the fixed asset system require authorization from the Deputy Chief Financial Officer (CFO), CFO and the responsible personnel at DCF if applicable.
-For further information, see ChildNet's policy on the Disposal of Surplus Property (CN 002-013). - c.
-Once approval has been obtained from the appropriate parties as identified above, the Director of Finance/ or designee make the appropriate entries in the general ledger removing these items from the fixed asset account.
-The fixed asset cover sheet is subsequently updated.

-d.
-Retirement brought about as a result of natural disasters will be reported according to GAAP.
+- Assets previously acquired or donated are eventually disposed of and retired from the Fixed Asset System. - b.
+Assets retired from the fixed asset system require authorization from the Chief Financial Officer (CFO) and the responsible personnel at DCF if applicable.
+For further information, see ChildNet's policy on the Disposal of Surplus Property (CN 002-013). - Identify when IT assets are approaching the end of their useful life or becoming obsolete. - d.
+Once approval has been obtained from the appropriate parties as identified above, the Director of Finance/ or designee makes the appropriate entries in the general ledger removing these items from the fixed asset account.
+The fixed asset cover sheet is subsequently updated. - Follow data sanitization procedures by securely erasing sensitive data from IT assets prior to disposal or repurposing, See ChildNet's policy on Records Retention and Destruction (CN 012.011). - Retirement brought about as a result of natural disasters will be reported according to GAAP.